tubiz/voguepay-woocommerce-payment-gateway/README.md

 ## Changelog ##

+### 2.0.1 ###
+* 	Fix: This fix the errors that display on the order received page if another payment method is selected

 ### 2.0.0 ###
 * 	New: Check if NGN is set as store currency.
 As Voguepay only process transactions in Naira